Frequently Asked Questions

 You can also request pedagogical and other kinds of support, including:

-• Instructional, learning and curriculum design support
+• Instructional, learning and course development support

 • Project management/project coordination